aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/bookmarks/get-update-expand-bookmark/_index.md

 1. Retrieve the child bookmark you want to update from the PDF file by first getting the parent bookmark and then the child bookmark using appropriate index values.
 2. Save the updated PDF file using the Save method.

+{{% alert color="primary" %}}

->Get a bookmark from the Document object’s OutlineCollection collection by specifying the bookmark’s index, and then get the child bookmark by specifying the index od this parent bookmark.
+Get a bookmark from the Document object’s OutlineCollection collection by specifying the bookmark’s index, and then get the child bookmark by specifying the index od this parent bookmark.

+{{% /alert %}}

 The following code snippet shows you how to update child bookmarks in a PDF document.
 ```csharp